Corporate Governance Policy

-In 2017, the Board of Directors has acknowledged and reviewed the implementation of the Corporate Governance Code for Listed Companies 2017 published by the Securities and Exchange Commission to update the Company’s corporate governance to benefit its business to have good long-term performance and create value for sustainable business.
+The Board of Directors has acknowledged and reviewed the implementation of the Corporate Governance Code for Listed Companies 2017 published by the Securities and Exchange Commission to update the Company’s corporate governance to benefit its business to have good long-term performance and create value for sustainable business.
+In 2018, the Board of Directors reviewed the internal corporate governance exercise and agreed to proceed with action plans on individual gap proposed by management.
 For any principle which has yet been implemented, the Board of Directors has assigned the management to study in details for further consideration.

 Rights of Shareholders